- Do you enjoy working with children and adults?

-- If so please, we are looking for a Lunchtime Controllers to join our team from September 2018.
+- If so, we are looking for a Lunchtime Controllers to join our team from January 2019.

 Applications will be reviewed on receipt and interviews will be held as required.
 Early application is therefore recommended and the school reserves the right to close the advert early on appointment of the post.